SouthGreenPlatform/trainings/_pages/linux/linuxPractice.md

 GREP + exo rechercher gene dans gff compter nb sequences dans fichier fasta

-* Go on the following page : https://www.ncbi.nlm.nih.gov/genome/?term=%22Oryza+sativa%22%5BOrganism%5D
+* Go on the following page : http://rice.plantbiology.msu.edu/pub/data/Eukaryotic_Projects/o_sativa/annotation_dbs/pseudomolecules/version_7.0/
-* Copy the url of the rice annotation file (gff format) that we will use to download the file directly on the server
+* Copy the url of the rice genome annotation file (gff format) that we will use to download the file directly on the server
 * Go to the `bank`directory and type the following command :

 {% highlight bash %}wget gff_url{% endhighlight %}

-* After checking the content of your current directory, what have you done with the $wget`command?
+* After checking the content of your current directory, what have you done with the `$wget`command?
+* Displays the firts and lasts line of the gff file
+* Prints the number of lines with the word genes in the gff file
+* Counts the number of genes
+* Searchs for the nbs-lrr genes
+* Removes the lines with putative word

 -----------------------